 “So Jesus Christ who sets good against evil is our real Mother.
 We owe our being to him--and this is the essence of motherhood! --and all the delightful, loving protection which ever follows.
 God is as really our Mother as he is our Father.“ (Chapter 59)

 “So Jesus is our true Mother by nature at our first creation, and he is our true Mother in grace by taking on our created nature.”
 (Chapter 59)

 “A mother can give her child milk to suck, but our dear mother Jesus can feed us with himself, and he does so most courteously and most tenderly with the holy sacrament, which is the precious food of life itself… The mother can lay the child tenderly to her breast, but our tender mother Jesus, he can familiarly lead us to his blessed breast through his sweet open side….”
 (Chapter 60)

 These quotes come from modern English translations of “Revelations of Divine Love” by Elizabeth Spearing and Clifton Wolters.
-Click here for some longer quotations.
+For longer quotations Click here.

 “I looked at it and thought, 'What can this be?'
 And the answer came to me, 'It is all that is made.'
 I wondered how it could last, for it was so small I thought it might suddenly disappear.
 And the answer in my mind was, 'It lasts and will last forever because God loves it; and in the same way everything exists through the love of God'.”
 (Chapter 5)

 A longstanding legend tells of Julian’s friendship with her cat companion, depicted in the paintings at the top of this post.
 As an anchoress, Julian probably lived alone.
 It is said that the only other being to share her room was a cat -- for the practical purpose of keeping it free from rats and mice.

 “Julian of Norwich,” a memorial drawing for his cat Betty, by Douglas Blanchard